Where to find your perfect ice castle around the world

 When winter hits, many people think it’s time to hide indoors.
 Sure, it’s cozy to curl up by the fire, but no one wants to get cabin fever.
 One of the best ways to get outside during the winter is to visit an ice castle.
 There are plenty to choose from, including some ice castles that are even indoors.
 You’ll find the true beauty of winter when walking through these crystallized creations.
-And don’t worry, most ice castles have fireplaces and hot chocolate for all you snow haters out there.
+And don’t worry; most ice castles have fireplaces and hot chocolate for all you snow haters out there.

 Ice Castle

 Since then, there have been many ice palaces built all over the world.
 In Canada, an ice palace is built every year for the Quebec City Winter Carnival.
-And if you’d like to stay overnight, these are the most beautiful ice hotels in the world where you can do just that.

 While the Empress of Russia’s ice palace was built by ‘gluing’ the ice together with water, the modern ice castle is often made by making thousands of icicles every day and spraying more and more water on them to make them stay in place.